(Born 1956 in Denmark)

 The piece was cut into 5 smaller pieces and one long for practical reasons.
 The year 2003 decided the title, the deadlines decided the length, and the commissioner decided the instrumentation.
 The 6 "fragments" became 3 pieces for piano solo, one string quartet, one piece for 2 pianos and percussion and a concerto for viola, double bass and electronics.
 The last one was written for the Dance performance "Shaved, Plucked and Moisturized" by Jens Bjerregaard.

-Among the later works are the "Nothing Florid" (2005, written for a dance performance by Jens Bjerregaard and his new company Mancopy).
+Following works are the "Nothing Florid" (2005, written for a dance performance by Jens Bjerregaard and his new company Mancopy).
 "The Labyrinth" piano sonata no.2 (2005, written for a dance performance by Adria Ferrali, recorded by Manuel Massone).
-"RAUM" (2006-07, again written for a dance performance by Jens Bjerregaard), "Movements" for cello solo (2008, written to the great cello player John Ehde, who also has recorded the piece).
+"RAUM" (2006-07, again written for a dance performance by Jens Bjerregaard), "Movements" for cello sol (2008, written to the great cello player John Ehde, who also has recorded the piece).

 The double image ballet score Ballerina/Danseur Noble (2009) is to be performed at the Opera House, Copenhagen, May 2010 by the The Royal Danish Ballet and The Royal Danish Orchestra conducted by Mats Rondin with choreography by Kim Brandstrup.

-Kim Helweg's music has been regularly performed in Europe, North America, South America and in South Korea, and since 1992 his works have been commissioned from Italy, Canada, Argentina, Brazil, Finland, Germany, Holland, Sweden, USA and England.
+Kim Helweg's music has been regularly performed in Europe, North America, South America and in South Korea, and since 1992 his works were commissioned from Italy, Canada, Argentina, Brazil, Finland, Germany, Holland, Sweden, USA, England, Serbia, Austria and China.

 Since 1983 Kim Helweg has been regular supported by the Danish Arts Foundation.